Cloud

 What it means:

-Take urgent action to combat climate change and its impacts — through education, innovation, and communitybased strategies.
+Take urgent action to combat climate change and its impacts through education, innovation, and community strategies.

 How it connects to learning:

-• They reflect on how small choices (e.g., food, transport) affect the global climate
+• Reflecting on how small choices affect global climate

 Life on Land